wpengine/headless-docs/guides/getting-started/deploy-app/README.md

 $ git push -u origin main
 ```

-Using this guide, you will connect your current branch (`main`) to the platform for deployment, but you are free to set this up however you'd like.
-Ideally, you will have multiple branches that represent environments like production, staging, and development, but for the purposes of this guide, we're going to focus on a single branch/environment.
+Using this Deploy App guide, you will connect your current branch (`main`) to the Atlas platform for deployment and customize your deployment.
+Ideally, you will have multiple branches representing environments like production, staging, and development, but for this guide's purposes, we're going to focus on a single branch/environment.

 ## Deploy Your App